How to Conduct Facilities Condition Assessments: 3 Ways to Leverage Digital Twins

 How To Improve Facilities Condition Assessments with Digital Twins

-Effective facility management plays a vital role in safety and preventative maintenance.
+Effective facility management plays a vital role in safety and preventative maintenance plans.
 But, it also plays a role in asset management.
 After all, if a facility is in great shape, it’s a boon to any portfolio.
 Facilities condition assessments are key to this.
 Sadly, this important tool isn’t given the digital treatment it deserves.

 With the implementation of digital twin technology, you can make your facility condition assessments more effective, more accessible, and easier to create.
 First, let’s establish a strong foundation of facility condition assessment knowledge and dos and don’ts.